WatchmanGu/BUSCO_phylogenomics/README.md

 doi: 10.1093/bioinformatics/btv351

 Copyright (c) 2016-2018, Evgeny Zdobnov (ez@ezlab.org)
 Licensed under the MIT license.

-See LICENSE.md file.
+**NOTE:**
+If you are not familiar with python and can not edit the code for your own work, you may choose other repository like https://github.com/jamiemcg/BUSCO_phylogenomics for construct species phylogenies using BUSCO proteins.